Search

 03.04.2025 | KPMG Law Insights

 At the end of January, the Commission presented the EU Competitiveness Compass, which is based on the recommendations of the Draghi report.
 One of the focal points of the EU Compass is a roadmap for competitiveness.
 In particular, the reporting and due diligence obligations under the Green Deal are to be simplified, thereby reducing the administrative burden.
 More companies than before are to be completely exempted from the obligations.
-In addition to the draft of the first Omnibus Directive, further directives are planned, which will affect the CBAM, the InvestEU Regulation and the EFSI Regulation, for example.
+In addition to the draft of the first Omnibus Directive, further legal acts are planned that will affect the CBAM, the InvestEU Regulation and the EFSI Regulation, for example.

 Planned changes to the CSRD

-The EU Commission would like to harmonise the application thresholds of the CSRD and CSDDD.
-In future, only companies with more than 1,000 employees and either more than 50 million euros in turnover or a balance sheet total of more than 25 million euros will have to submit a sustainability report in accordance with the CSRD.
+The EU Commission would like to bring the application thresholds of the CSRD and CSDDD closer together.
+In future, only companies with more than 1,000 employees and either a turnover of more than 50 million euros or a balance sheet total of more than 25 million euros will have to submit a sustainability report in accordance with the CSRD.
 This is intended to reduce the number of companies subject to the CSRD by around 80 percent.
-Previously, two of the three criteria had to be exceeded: more than 50 million euros in turnover, a balance sheet total of more than 25 million euros or more than 250 employees.
+Previously, two of the three criteria had to be exceeded: more than 50 million euros in turnover, more than 25 million euros in total assets or more than 250 employees.
 In addition, the ESRS and the obligations under the EU Taxonomy Regulation are also to be adjusted and the reporting obligations for companies in the second wave are to be postponed by two years.
-Listed SMEs are to be completely excluded from the from the scope of application of the CSRD.
-SMEs are to be relieved by the fact that the companies obliged by the CSRD are no longer allowed to collect all information from SMEs for the purposes of their own sustainability reporting.
+Listed SMEs are to be completely excluded from the scope of the CSRD.
+SMEs are also to be relieved by the fact that the companies obliged by the CSRD are no longer allowed to collect all information from SMEs for the purposes of their own sustainability reporting.

 Identification and assessment of negative impacts only in relation to direct business partners